allegroai/clearml/docs/logger.md

 ### Images

-Use to report an image and upload its contents to the bucket specified in the **ClearML** configuration file, or a [a default upload destination](#set-default-upload-destination), if you set a default.
+Use to report an image and upload its contents to the bucket specified in the **ClearML** configuration file, or a [default upload destination](#set-default-upload-destination), if you set a default.

 First [get the current logger](#get-the-current-logger) and then use it (see an [example script](https://github.com/allegroai/clearml/blob/master/examples/manual_reporting.py)) with the following method.